tsamardzic/lsampling/README.md

 <img src="figures/subword_options.png" alt="tokenisation optins" width="650"/>

 In order to be more objective, our samples need to represent, as much as possible **linguistic diversity**, that is different kinds of languages, both in linguistics and NLP.
-Diverse samples help us avoid assumptions that don't hold and do better.
+Diverse samples help us avoid assumptions that don't hold.
 For instance, subword tokenisation was introduced in order to deal with long and complex words, but it turned out to be a better representation for all languages.
 If we never thought about languages with long and complex words, we might have never found this out.